14BCE0298/Credit-Card-Service/README.md

 **Technologies Used**:
 1. Java 8
+2. Maven
-2. Spring-Boot 2.1.12.RELEASE
+3. Spring-Boot 2.1.12.RELEASE
-3. Swagger 2.9.2
+4. Swagger 2.9.2
-4. YAML config files
+5. YAML config files
+6. Docker
+7. MongoRepository

 **APIs**:
-1. /ccs/v1/cardType : Gets details of all or queried type of credit-card
+1. GET /ccs/v1/card-type/details: Gets details of all or queried type of credit-card
+2. POST /ccs/v1/customer/new : Creates a new Customer entity and stores it in a Mongo collection, and the created mongo DB _id is returned back.

 **Features**:
 1. YAML file is being used to provide details of all types of card
 2. Swagger is integrated to get details and use all created REST endpoints
+3. Running Mongo DB inside a docker container

 **Running Locally**:
 1. Clone the project
+2. Run docker container to get Mongo DB up: docker run -d -p 27017-27019:27017-27019 --name mongodb mongo
-2. Run Application.java
+3. Run Application.java
-3. Hit swagger endpoint http://localhost:8080/swagger-ui.html#/ to ensure service is running
+4. Hit swagger endpoint http://localhost:8080/swagger-ui.html#/ to ensure service is running